 Leafy is a local, eco-friendly toilet paper brand that took off at the beginning the pandemic.
 This subscription-based concept is made of 100% bamboo and is biodegradable.

 This local, start-up business offers affordable and accessible sustainability by selling everyday reusable and compostable products.

 KumaVida is an eclectic women’s wear brand with handcrafted, artisan items made in smaller quantities, using sustainable products and recycled materials.

 Glean is a local gift shop that embraces earth-friendly finds.
 You can shop handmade goods from more than 60 local artisans, all made from sustainable repurposed products.

 The nationally recognized ice cream brand uses metal taster spoons, rather than plastic, to prevent harmful waste in landfills.
 Jeni’s also recycles, composts and reuses 75-80% of their food waste.

 From the way they build their restaurants, to the ingredients they serve and the products they use, Northstar Café is committed to making sustainable and environmentally responsible decisions for the community.
 To date, they have donated over $250 thousand to similar sustainable organizations.

 Land-Grant is a leading pioneer in Columbus’ sustainability movement.
-The brewery is home to a solar powered beer garden and has renovated their entire taproom to be more energy efficient.
+The brewery is home to a solar-powered beer garden and has renovated its entire taproom to be more energy efficient.
 In May 2019, Land-Grant hosted the Sun-Grant Sustainable Beer Fest.

 Portia’s Café sources the freshest, purest and healthiest ingredients by focusing on their six core principles; vegan, gluten-free, GMO-free, organic, local and made with clean water.